mrashid03/Blog-App/README.md

 3. Create Blog Post: Navigate to the create blog section to write and publish your posts.

 4. Like Posts: Browse blog posts and click the like button to show your appreciation.

 <b> Contributing </b>

 We welcome contributions!
 If you would like to help improve the app, please fork the repository and submit a pull request.
 Ensure that your code adheres to our coding standards and includes appropriate tests.

 <b> Acknowledgments </b>

    -> Firebase for the backend infrastructure.

    -> Kotlin for the backend logic implementation.

+<b> Contact </b>

-Contact For any questions or suggestions, please contact official.rashid25@gmail.com.
+For any questions or suggestions, please contact official.rashid25@gmail.com.